-In addition she was for 9 years a designer/co-director for the Sydney-based jewellery business, Venerari, which specializes in modern jewellery using coloured gems.
-She continues to design bespoke modern jewellery commissions for clients around the world.
+Since 2004 she has been a designer/director for the Sydney-based jewellery business, Venerari, which specializes in modern jewellery using coloured gems.
+Although the Strand Arcade store closed in 2013, she continues to design bespoke modern jewellery commissions for clients around the world.

 Genevieveʼs design work has featured in a number of publications including the Sydney Morning Herald, Inside Out Magazine and Vogue Living.
 She has written for the Fifth Estate, the Architectural Review, Architecture Australia and Houses Magazine.
 Her awards include the Board of Architects of NSW Medal 1991, the Sir John Sulman Prize (design) 1990 and the CHL Turner Memorial Prize (design) 1990.
 She was also awarded the JAA Award for Best Modern Opal design in 2006 and 2008.